 Who are you?

-As you think through this question, here’s what you should read next: digest the brilliance of Shane Parish and his team at Fanam Street on smart decisions, listen to Mina, Zulaihat, and Smart as they answer the question of who they are, and close with Maria Popova’s brilliant exploration of the building blocks of identity.
+As you think through this question, here’s what you should read next: digest the brilliance of Shane Parish and his team at Fanam Street on smart decisions, and close with Maria Popova’s brilliant exploration of the building blocks of identity.

 *ለካቲት (Lekatit) is the Tigrinya word for February.
 Tigrinya is a member of the Semitic branch of the Afro-Asiatic language family.
 It is spoken by 4.3 million people in Ethiopia, 2.5 million people in Eritrea, and 10,000 people in Israel.